 Back to Jobs page

-We have a small group of people who gather on Sunday evening for Anglican worship.
-We also have Morning Prayer 3 days a week, evening prayer twice a week, a weekly school chapel service, and a weekly healing service.
+We have a small group of people who gather on Sundays for Anglican worship.
+We also have a weekly school chapel service and a weekly healing service.
 Our mission has a “high” theology of worship and the Church with a missionary practicality.

-Currently there are no ACNA churches in the Rio Grande Valley.
-There is a small ACNA community about 2 hours away and then the next closest would be in San Antonio (nearly four hours away).
-We would like to see the Anglican Church grow here along the border out of our culture of service and outreach work with the vulnerable.
+Our desire is to be a compelling expression of Christianity for the 21st century.
+We would like to see the Anglican Church grow here along the border out of our culture of service, outreach work with the vulnerable, care for our community, care for God’s creation, and commitment to historically Christian beliefs and practices.
 We take a lot of our cues from the positive aspects of New World missions in Texas and California.

 A candidate that is able to be bi-vocational would be welcome, however, your other job should probably be something you bring with you.
 Salaries are not high for part-time jobs.